This would be the best add slogan to describe the unsung hero of gardens and gardening – the trusty, oft under-used water meter garden tool.

 Costing around $15, water meters are the simplest tool for gardeners, both new and experienced.

 They’re great for containers, raised beds, lawns, veggie gardens, pretty much anywhere you want to be sure your plants/soil are getting the right amount of moisture to flourish.
 They can be found at your local garden shop or most big box stores with a lawn and gardens section.

-Once you’ve got your water meter you can answer all the questions I listed above, and many others.
+Once you’ve got your moisture meter you can answer all the questions I listed above, and many others.
 Your gardens will thank you.
-Now go grab a water meter!
+Now go grab a moisture meter!

 By C.J.
 Crockett